 Let Us Help You

 Unfortunately, these databases sometimes fail and pharmacists make mistakes.
-If you have lost a family member or been injured yourself as a result of a pharmacist’s negligence, contact our office to learn about your options.
-We are happy to schedule you for a free consultation with an attorney who will evaluate your claim and give you straight forward advice.
+If you have lost a family member or been injured yourself as a result of a pharmacist’s negligence, help is available.
+Contact us online to schedule your free consultation.
+You can also call us directly at 888.815.6398.
+We will evaluate your claim and give you straight forward advice.
 Even if we are unable to take on your case, we always do our best to suggest other attorneys who can assist you.